"I have come to the frightening conclusion

 The Arizona Region is offering IMPACT for new coaches that have never coached in the USA Volleyball system before and IMPACT Plus for those that have taken IMPACT before and are refreshing their certification.
 Coaches that are refreshing have the option to take IMPACT, IMPACT Plus or another approved clinic.
 New coaches or coaches new to club system must take IMPACT certification - no exceptions.

 If you are in need of IMPACT Certification or a refresher, please contact the Arizona Region office to register for a clinic.
+Our IMPACT Clinic Schedule page shows the dates and locations of November/December live clinics, as well as instructions for registering for the (free) online course refresher option (USAV IMPACT On Demand).

 USA CAP is another way to grow in your knowledge and experience of the game.
 The CAP Program has undergone a transformation.
 There are now modules that you can take to build a CAP certification.
 There is even a Home Equivalency Course for CAP.
 Check out the USAV website for more information.